Sets the maximum number of group IDs allowed in the supplemental group access list.

 Terminates the RubyGems process with the given exit_code

-Returns the index of a specified element.
+Returns the zero-based integer index of a specified element, or nil

-When argument object
+With only argument object

-is given but no block, returns the index of the first element element
+given, returns the index of the first element element

 for which object == element